sumeetdas/fuml/README.md

 # FUML
 FUML (acronym for **Fu**nctional **M**inimal **L**anguage) is a data serialization language inspired from functional programming languages like F# and OCaml.
 It also borrows some ideas from TOML and YAML.

+Data serialization language is a language which can be used to represent data and then can be translated into multiple programming languages.
+Think of FUML as combination of [Protocol Buffers](https://developers.google.com/protocol-buffers) and [YAML](https://yaml.org/).
+It prescribes how the data would look like and how to describe the data using [type theory](https://en.wikipedia.org/wiki/Type_theory).

 # Goals

 * FUML should be easily readable by humans